-Tyndale has a unique student body, which embraces an appreciation of individual diversity and a commitment to fostering a rich community life.
-Students range in age from recent high school graduates to mature students who may be either continuing their education or enhancing their lay ministry.
+Tyndale's student body embraces an appreciation of individual diversity and a commitment to fostering a rich community life.
+Students at the Seminary range in age from recent university graduates to mature students who desire to continue their education for a number of reasons.

-Approximately 1,600 students from across Canada and the world come to study at Tyndale University College & Seminary each year.
+Over 900 students from across Canada and the world come to study at Tyndale Seminary each year.
 These students represent a wide variety of demographic, ethnic and denominational backgrounds.
-Many students are from the Greater Toronto Area or commute from southern and central Ontario.
+While many students are from the Greater Toronto Area, we welcome students from many points across the province too.